tensorflow/tfjs-website/README.md

 # js.tensorflow.org

 This repo is for the website for TensorFlow.js.
 The API docs are built using Hexo (a static site generator) that puts static assets in to the `public` folder.
-The rest of the webstie is written as markdown and built internally within Google.
+The rest of the website is written as markdown and built internally within Google.

 ## Development Setup